 Beyond planning to launch a fraudulent website, we further allege that Mark Mazza and Patrick Williams stole confidential contact lists from our company to accelerate their online marketing efforts.
 We further allege that they proactively cloned a large percentage of the backlinks (a search engine marketing concept) of dealspotr.com with the knowledge that this would have the effect of redirecting traffic from our website to theirs.
 This allegation forms part of the basis of our monetary damages claims against PromoCodeCode, LLC.

 On their About Us page, PromoCodeWatch claims that their mission is "to provide the most accurate, up-to-date database of promo codes online."
 They claim to do this by "leveraging cutting edge technology which tracks promotions in real-time."

 While this is a laudable mission statement, one might find irony in the fact that PromoCodeWatch is doing the exact opposite; they are utilizing their site technology to intentionally deceive shoppers into thinking that outdated and fake promo codes are valid and accurate.

 We know from our own experience that keeping an accurate and up-to-date database of coupon codes for thousands of stores is a challenging and expensive endeavor.
-On Dealspotr, we utilize a sophisticated system involving crowdsourcing, gamification, and rewards, along with a community of 40,000 deal posters, to accomplish this goal.
+On Dealspotr, we utilize a sophisticated system involving crowdsourcing, gamification, and rewards, along with a community of nearly 200,000 deal posters, to accomplish this goal.
 Other companies like RetailMeNot have large internal staffs to keep their coupons updated.